Heart failure is most often a long-term (chronic) condition, but it may come on suddenly. It can be caused by many different heart problems.

 Help diagnose and monitor heart failure

-Identify risks for heart disease
+Identify risks for various types of heart disease

 Look for possible causes of heart failure, or problems that may make your heart failure worse